cedric66/cks-exam-scenarios/seccomp-profile/step2/step.md

 # Step 2: Apply the Seccomp Profile to a Pod

 Create a Pod named `seccomp-pod` in the namespace `seccomp`.
-Use `busybox:1.35.0` as the container image and add a `sleep` command to avoid pod being into completed state.
+Use `alpine/curl:3.14` as the container image.
+Add a command to the container to do a single `ping` to `kubernetes.io` indefinitely and add delay `5s`.
 Apply the seccomp profile to the Pod.

 Of course, you need to ensure that the Pod scheduled in the respective nodes, which is having seccomp installed there.
+Get the last 50 lines of related logs from `/var/log/syslog` and save to `/opt/seccomp/answer` (save the answer in the controlplane or the default terminal session)

 <details>